MashymAli/guess-your-celebrity/Readme.md

-only working for aamir khan
+only working for aamir khan</br>
-tested it for only pics in test folder main dataset is still not used only pictures in train folder are used for training code
+tested it for only pics in test folder</br>
+main dataset is still not used</br>
+only pictures in train folder are used for training code</br>